China sentences HK activists to up to three years in jail for border crossing

 The United States and European Union have called for the 12 to be released and allowed to return to Hong Kong.

-Reporting by David Kirton in Shenzhen and Yew Lun Tian in Beijing, additional reporting by Jessie Pang and Clare Jim in Hong Kong; Writing by Anne Marie Roantree; Editing by Robert Birsel
+Reporting by David Kirton in Shenzhen and Yew Lun Tian in Beijing, additional reporting by Jessie Pang, Clare Jim and Katherine Cheng in Hong Kong; Writing by Anne Marie Roantree; Editing by Robert Birsel

 Our Standards: The Thomson Reuters Trust Principles.